Four Regions, One GEO: another big year for Regional GEOs in 2025

 The GEO Secretariat’s support helped ensure coherence with the GEO Work Programme, alignment with GEO governance and visibility beyond the regions.

-The week highlighted practical applications and cross-border collaboration.
-Governance was strengthened through the election of new co-chairs – Colombia and Costa Rica, with Paraguay and the United States reconfirmed – alongside the endorsement of updated Terms of Reference, a new Stakeholder Engagement Plan, and the launch of task teams on regional priorities.
-Looking ahead, AmeriGEO Week 2026 will be held in Guatemala.
+The week hosted over 30 academic and technical sessions that addressed topics related to the management and use of geospatial information, its integration in decision-making and regional collaborations.
+Governance was strengthened through the election of new Americas Caucus co-chairs – Colombia and Costa Rica, with Paraguay and the United States reconfirmed – alongside the endorsement of an updated Caucus Terms of Reference, a new Regional Stakeholder Engagement Plan, and the endorsement of a task team to update and further align regional priorities.

 The AfriGEO Symposium 2025, held in Senegal from 6–9 October, brought together more than 300 participants, 22 African and 9 non-African countries.
 The event highlighted Earth observation as core digital infrastructure for Africa’s development, with strong emphasis on open data, knowledge-sharing and capacity building as enablers for scaling innovation.